Jackson County - Information for Partners and Participants

 - Regular EQIP

-- Technical assistance and funding available for fuels reduction and practices to increase overall forest health in the 7 Basins Watershed (Pleasant Creek, Sardine Creek, Wards Creek, and Foots Creek) as well as in the Applegate Watershed (Thompson Creek).
+- Technical assistance and funding available for fuels reduction and practices to increase overall forest health in the 7 Basins Watershed (Pleasant Creek, Foots Creek, Lower Evans Creek, Creek, and Wards Creek) as well as in the Applegate Watershed (Thompson Creek).

 - Technical assistance and funding available for designs and practices related to flood to sprinkler irrigation conversion and irrigation water management in the Little Butte Creek Watershed.